i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration.md

     source ~/bin/custom-cli-function.sh

+> [!WARNING]
-**Warning:** the `[env]` section (including `source` directives) runs in the current shell — this is necessary so that tab completion can access the defined variables and functions.
-This means sourced files can overwrite existing shell variables or functions.
-Use unique variable names or prefix them to avoid collisions.
+> The `[env]` section (including `source` directives) runs in the current
+> shell — this is necessary so that tab completion can access the defined
+> variables and functions.
+This means sourced files can overwrite existing
+> shell variables or functions.
+Use unique variable names or prefix them to
+> avoid collisions.

 ### Define variables and functions